 - a.
-Data Collection and Agreements-The County must collect data to support the evaluation of the program's impact and compliance with the Fair Defense Act.
-This may require Data Collection Agreements from county offices or departments to provide information to the program director on a regular basis. - b.
-Records Retention Counties must maintain records related to the funded activity for at least three years after the end of the grant period.
+Data Collection and Agreements-Grantees must collect data to support the evaluation of the program's impact and compliance with the Fair Defense Act.
+This may require data collection agreements from county offices or departments to provide information to the program director on a regular basis. - b.
+Records Retention-Grantees must maintain records related to the funded activity for at least three years after the end of the grant period.
 Records may be stored electronically. - c.
-Monitoring and Auditing Records must be made available to the Commission or its designees upon request.
+Monitoring and Auditing-Records must be made available to TIDC or its designees upon request.
 (See Texas Administrative Code § 173.401 for more details.)